-Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence Justify the design of the school's programs, interventions, and/or plans to support your educationally disadvantaged (ELL, Economically disadvantaged, etc.) and at-risk (rural, drop-out, etc.) student populations.
+Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence Justify the design of the school's programs, interventions, and/or plans to support your educationally disadvantaged (ELL, Economically disadvantaged, etc.) student population.
 The needs of the school's current and/or prospective educationally disadvantaged students are well understood.
 High expectations are in place for all students.
 A comprehensive academic and behavioral intervention strategy is in place to identify and support students.
 Staff is appropriately trained on effective intervention strategies and corresponding support tools.
 0 2 4 2) Justify the design of the school's programs, interventions, and/or plans to support your students with disabilities.
 The needs of the school's current and/or prospective students with disabilities are well understood.
 High expectations are in place for all students.
 A comprehensive academic and behavioral strategy is in place to identify and support students.
 Describes how the school has ensured (or will ensure) appropriately trained staff for special education students.
 0 2 4 3) The school identifies a plan that meets the nutritional needs of its educationally disadvantaged and at-risk students.
 The school outlines if and how it plans to provide meals at the school.
 The food service plan identifies federal, state and local funding sources to sustain the program.
 The school food service plan is sound, compliant and adequately addresses the nutrition needs of the school's current and/or projected student population.
-0 1 2 hoose to attend.
-In this section, describe your p lan to offer a concluding those that are educationally d isadvantage d (such as loce are as a second se ow-income, speci election Criteria Limited or No Evidence Moderate Evidence Strong Evidence ) The school identifies a plan that meets the transportation eeds of its current and/or projected student population.
-The school outlines if and how it plans to provide transportation services to all or part of its student population.
-The transportation plan addresses the needs of educationally disadvantaged students (including homeless, foster and students with disabilities), and addresses provision for participation in extracurricular activities.
-0 1 2 OTAL POINTS Reviewer Comments - Effectively Serving All Students: /12
+0 1 2

+F. Effectively Serving All Students CONT.